marine-omics/moqc/README.md

 ```bash
 java --version
 ```
-If you java is too old you can try installing a newer java using `sdkman`.
+If your java is too old you can try installing a newer java using `sdkman`.
 ```bash
 curl -s "https://get.sdkman.io" | bash
 source "$HOME/.sdkman/bin/sdkman-init.sh"